-In view of the success in the two pilot towns, EPODE is being extended to 50 towns and cities in France, as well as Belgium, Spain, Greece and Poland – all funded from private organisations.
+In view of the success in the two pilot towns, EPODE is being extended to 50 towns and cities in France, as well as Belgium, Greece and Poland – all funded from private organisations.

 Nestlé has been with EPODE from the start and we continue to support this project to help combat obesity in young people.

 Learn more about the EPODE international network.